GetAI-Solutions/clario/README.md

 ## Installation and Setup

-To get started with GetAI, follow these steps to install the necessary libraries and tools:
+To get started with Clario.ai, follow these steps to install the necessary libraries and tools:

 1. **Ensure Python 3.x is installed on your machine**:
     - Download and install Python from the [official website](https://www.python.org/downloads/).